ys27/RedditUserTransfer/README.md

 # RedditUserTransfer

-Transfers the transferrable components of a reddit user:
+Web UI to transfer the transferrable components of a reddit user:

 1. Saved posts/comments
 2. Subscribed subreddits